 Sounds good, right?

 But remember I said that running a node requires you to stake 32 ETH (currently valued at nearly $80,000 USD).

 You’re probably thinking that 32 ETH is a whole lot of money to have to spend to be able to participate as a node.
 That’s true, and it’s not ideal that the cost has become so high.
-But here are two things to keep in mind:
+But here are three things to keep in mind:

 - The value of ETH has risen dramatically.
 The first phase of the transition to Ethereum 2.0 began in December 2020.
 Back then, 1 ETH was valued at $589 USD (versus around $2,500 today).
 So, 32 ETH was still a lot (around $19,000), but it was at least more accessible than the $80,000 value now.